ResearchComputing/Documentation/sbatch-Status-Codes.md

 | SUSPENDED	| `S`	| A running job has been stopped with its cores released to other jobs.  |
 | STOPPED	| `ST`	| A running job has been stopped with its cores retained.                |

+A full list of these Job State can be found in [Slurm’s documentation.](https://slurm.schedmd.com/squeue.html#lbAF)

 ### Job Reason Codes:

 | Reason Code              | Explaination                                                                                |